Agnimitra-cloud/Celebal-task-b-week-2/README.md

 #Project Overview

-This project involves database development tasks as part of my internship at Celebal Technology.
-The focus is on creating and managing SQL Server database objects including procedures, functions, views, and triggers.
+This project contains SQL  development tasks as part of my internship at Celebal Technology.
+It focuses on creating and managing SQL Server database objects including procedures, functions, views, and triggers.

  #Task Requirements